docsforadobe/premiere-plugin-guide/docs/importers/structure-descriptions.rst

 Both ``imGetNextClosedCaption`` and ``imCompleteAsyncClosedCaptionScan`` may be called from a different thread from which imInitiateAsyncClosedCaptionScan was originally called.

-To help facilitate this, outAsyncCaptionScanPrivateData can be allocated by the importer to be used for the upcoming closed caption scan calls, which should then be deallocated in ``imComple­teAsyncClosedCaptionScan``.
+To help facilitate this, outAsyncCaptionScanPrivateData can be allocated by the importer to be used for the upcoming closed caption scan calls, which should then be deallocated in ``imCompleteAsyncClosedCaptionScan``.

 The estimated duration of all the closed captions can also be filled in.